bytebase/bytebase.com-old/docs/install/build-from-source.md

 Download [source code](https://github.com/bytebase/bytebase) from GitHub, then go to the source root directory

 <hint-block type="info">

-If you want to build from a specific release, then find out the release tag from our <a href="https://github.com/bytebase/bytebase/releases">release</a> page, and switch to that tag such as v1.0.0:
+If you want to build from a specific release, then find out the release tag from our [release](https://github.com/bytebase/bytebase/releases) page, and switch to that tag such as v1.0.0:

-<code>git checkout tags/v1.0.0</code>
+`$ git checkout tags/v1.0.0`

 </hint-block>